janmonschke/janmonschke.github.com/_posts/2013-01-06-Javascript-in-university.md

 ### Canvas > Java

 Two other courses in which the profs were open to JavaScript were 'Image Processing' and 'Computer Vision'.
 Typically all tasks would have been solved with Java and in some special cases in C#, but the prof never had students who wanted to solve it in JavaScript.
-Also he thought it could not be done in JavaScript completely since it needed a lot of CPU power and also access to raw image data (which he didn't know that this is possible with the canvas-API).
+Also he thought it could not be done in JavaScript completely since it needed a lot of CPU power and also access to raw image data (he didn't know that you can now access raw image data using canvas).

 The goal of the 'Image Processing' course was to write a program that could vectorize an input image.
 Each task during the semester would add a new step to the process so that we'd have the complete algorithm by the end of the semester.